dgavriloff/edstem-email-autofill/README.md

    - Click on "Load unpacked" and select the directory containing your extension files.

 7. **Use the Extension:**
-   - Navigate to a webpage with an email input field where the extension is set to operate.
+   - Navigate to edstems login page
    - Wait for the extension to automatically fill in the email address.

 ## Usage